 How about Buddhists, Buddhism?
 They think Jesus was a wise, enlightened and holy man but he was not divine.
 He's not God.
 Mormons, they also have a view about Jesus.
 In the book of Mormons, they say that the early leaders, taught that Jesus had multiple wives and children during his mortal or earthly ministry.
 Jehovah's Witnesses, what do they think?
 Amongst many things, they believe that Jesus came in the form of an archangel and that is Michael.
 That Michael is really Jesus Himself.

 So it's very interesting, you can really find out various religions they have something to say about this figure, this person Jesus Christ.
-And so who is Jesus Chris?
+And so who is Jesus Christ?
 The Scripture reading you had just now points us to the story when Jesus asked, “Who do people think that I am?”
 So in verse 13, “When He came to the district of Caesarea Philippi, that's the question He asked His disciples - who do people say that the Son of Man is?”
+[Matthew 16:13]

 Now the term, ‘Son of Man’ is the commonest term Jesus calls Himself in the Bible.
 It's a reference to a prophetic figure that is featured in Daniel 7.
 We will come to that in a while.
 But basically, Jesus is asking, “Who do you, who do people say that I am?
 I, the Son of Man is?”
 It's a parallel passage we read in Luke 9 and it's simpler, the question - who do the crowds say that I am?

-So the disciples having, I think mingled with people, heard from others, got some news from the grapevine, they replied, “Some say that you are John the Baptist, some others say that You're Elijah, the prophet in the Old Testament and others thought that you are Jeremiah, the author of the book of Jeremiah.
+So the disciples having, I think mingled with people, heard from others, got some news from the grapevine, they replied, “Some say that you are John the Baptist, some others say that You're Elijah, the prophet in the Old Testament and others thought that You are Jeremiah, the author of the book of Jeremiah.
 Or one of the prophets, that's what people think or say that You are.”
 [Matthew 16:14]

 Now, it's very interesting because if you think about it, John the Baptist, that's so unusual.
 By the way, does anyone know where John the Baptist is in Matthew 16?
 If you were, if you were with Jesus at the point of time, where is John the Baptist now?
 He is?
 He is imprisoned?
 No, he's not imprisoned.
 He is?
 He is dead.
 You are absolutely right!
 Because Matthew chapter 14 tells us that John was beheaded and his head was served on the platter to King Herod.